It doesn’t matter if you’re new to gardening or have been growing plants for decades. You already know that each plant has its own light requirements.

 Too little light is fatal for plants.
-If your full-sun plants are getting only four hours of direct sunlight per day, their leaves will start to turn yellow.
+Let’s say your full-sun plants only get four hours of direct sunlight daily.
+In that case, their leaves will start to turn yellow.

-When your plant stops getting the ideal amount of light, it won’t be able to produce the needed quantity of food.
-Lack of food for the plant means eventual weakness and probable death.
+When your plants stop getting the ideal amount of light, they won’t be able to produce the necessary quantity of food.
+Lack of food for the plants means eventual weakness and probable death.

-Many of the problems that gardeners face are due to lack of light, so don’t hesitate to give your herbs the amount of light they need and deserve.
+Many of the problems that gardeners face are due to a lack of light.
+So, don’t hesitate to give your herbs the amount of light they need and deserve.

 Too Much Heat:

 Plants can’t die from too much light, but they can from too much heat.
-Sunlight doesn’t consist of just bright intense light but also heavy heat waves.
-Although plants need some warmth, they can be really disturbed by high-temperature light, especially for those that prefer shade and partial sun.
+Sunlight doesn’t consist of just bright, intense light but also heavy heat waves.
+Yes, plants need some warmth.
+But they can become upset by high-temperature light—especially for those that prefer shade and partial sun.

 During the day, the sun’s heat gradually increases until sometime before sunset.
 In other words, the afternoon sun is much hotter than the morning sun.

-Herbs that get excessive amounts of “warm” sunlight will become more prone to dehydration and start to wilt.
-Then their leaves will gradually curl, turn yellow, and fall off.
+Herbs getting excessive amounts of “warm” sunlight will become more prone to dehydration.
+The most obvious sign is that they will start to wilt.
+Then their leaves will slowly curl, turn yellow, and fall off.

-That’s why gardening experts always advise people to expose their plants more to morning sun than afternoon sun.
+That’s why gardening experts always tell people to expose their plants more to the morning sun than the afternoon sun.

-Ideally, put your herbs where they can face the morning sun, starting from when it rises until afternoon.
-You can also buy some LED or fluorescent grow lamps to prevent your herbs from receiving a lot of heat during the day.
+Ideally, put your herbs where they can face the morning sun.
+Start when it rises until the afternoon.
+You can also buy LED or fluorescent grow lamps to prevent your herbs from receiving a lot of heat during the day.